Personal Email on Company Time?

 When on Company Time

-Employees should also understand (hopefully because it has been advised in a written email policy) that there should be no assumption of privacy when it comes to online activities when on company time.
-No wiggle room there.
+Employees should also understand (hopefully because it has been advised in a written email policy) that there should be no assumption of privacy when it comes to online activities on company time.
+There is no wiggle room there.

 You are on company time, using company resources and equipment.
 That makes those communications the company’s proprietary property.
 And if you are a true professional, you understand and respect this.

-It is smart business for any business owner to keep tabs on what their employees are up to on and off-line while on company time, for productivity, liability, and legal reasons alike.
-What employees do on company time can impact a business in too many ways to ignore.
+It is good business for any business owner to keep tabs on what their employees are doing, both online and offline, while on company time, for productivity, liability, and legal reasons.
+What employees do on company time can impact a business in numerous ways that cannot be ignored.

 How do you use your employer’s online and technology resources?

-In this regard, your activities and behavior can go a long way to impressing and reflecting you are a valuable employee.
-Of course, a few emails or forwards here or there is no big deal.
-But why take that chance one of those activities becomes exposed, causing your future and career to be negatively impacted?
+In this regard, your activities and behavior can go a long way toward impressing and demonstrating that you are a valuable asset to the organization.
+Of course, a few emails or forwards here or there are no big deal.
+But why take the chance that one of those activities becomes exposed, negatively impacting your future and career?

 When at work, work.
 Use company resources with respect and discretion.
-For other activities, use your personal smartphone while on break or lunch for non-work-related activities.
+For other activities, use your personal smartphone during breaks or lunch for non-work-related purposes.

-Not sure if you have all the bases covered?
-Start with my Business Email Basics, then check out NSFW = Not Safe For Work?
-What’s with that!?.
+Are you not sure if you have all the bases covered?
+Start with my Business Email Basics, then check out NSFW = Not Safe For Work.
+The fact that NSFW is even a thing is concerning.